twiddlingbits/twr-wasm/docs/api/api-localization.md

 struct lconv *localeconv(void);
 ~~~

-As well as the all the standard library functions that are effected by the current locale (printf, strcoll, etc).
+As well as the all the standard library functions above, appropriate functions take into account the current locale (printf, strcoll, etc).

-These are the extended POSIX style functions:
+These are the extended POSIX style functions provided:

 ~~~
 locale_t newlocale(int category_mask, const char *locale, locale_t base);